robertdkirkby/economics-with-julia/README.md

-economics-with-julia
+Economics With Julia
 ====================

-Some codes for Economics (mostly value function) written in Julia
+Some codes for Economics (mostly value function iteration) written in Julia.